bamason2/ttp451-module/docs/coursework/Coursework_3.md

 The steps of the project are as follows:

 - Draft a set of project objectives.
-- From an understanding of the engine’s current performance, identify a range of possible explanations of the weaknesses and how they could be compensated (taking into account the full range of influencing parameters).
+- Identify the weaknesses in the currents engine’s performance expanding on what is identified above.
 - Set out an experiment plan (using DOE principles) to explore the current engine in its as-received condition and investigate the trade off between fuel consumption and NOx emissions in response to the controllable variables.
-- Devise a new experiment plan to identify the contribution that can be made by the new, proposed controls.
+- Devise a new experiment plan to identify the contribution that can be made by the new controls and the addition of SCR emissions reduction system.
-- Identify the particular calibration issues that are raised by the use of SCR.
+- Identify the calibration issues that are raised by the use of SCR.
-- Draw all of the strands of the work together.
-Consider the risks inherent in the experiment plan – both technical and timescale and how you will take steps to mitigate the risks.
+- Consider the risks inherent in the experiment plan – both technical and timescale and how you will take steps to mitigate the risks.
-- Estimate the person and test-bed time you will need and try to answer the question; is that use of resources reasonable?

 ### Submission Requirements

-You will draft a report addressed to your Chief Engineer that sets out a plan and identifies budget numbers for the required engineering effort and test bed time.
-The report should consist of the following main sections:
+You will draft a report addressed to your Chief Engineer that sets out a plan according to the requirements above, the report should include the following main sections:

 - An introduction explaining the background to the project.
 - A summary of the approach that you will adopt.
 - An analysis of the behaviour of the existing engine (using the supplied data) and a reasoned explanation of the current engine behaviour.
-- A qualitative analysis of the control features and a comment on their likely effect and whether any other new control features should be considered.
+- A qualitative analysis of the control features commenting on their likely effect and whether any other new control features should be considered (screening experiments).
-- An overview of the experiment plan that you will follow to identify the relative significance of the new controlled variables
+- An overview of the experiment plan to identify the relative significance of the new controlled variables and SCR system (screening and sensitivity experiments).
+In doing this you should propose experiments, as part of the screening, that are able to identify the relative importance of each of the technologies in achieving the stated objectives.
-- The choice of experiment plan to place the new controls in a priority order and how that experiment design would be applied in practice.
-- A description of the optimisation process you will follow once you have completed the experimental work on the engine.
-- A description of the calibration and validation work that is needed to complete the transient calibration.
+- A description of the optimisation process to generate an optimal calibration.
-- A recommendation as to how to proceed including an analysis of technical risk, how that risk might be mitigated, and the resources required to complete the work.

-The report should be no more than 10 pages in length and must include an executive summary on the first page.
+The report should be no more than 10 pages in length including any appendices.

 ### Assessment